uber/h3/website/docs/comparisons/admin.md

 Manually drawn partitions can better incorporate human knowledge, but can require updating as that knowledge changes.
 It can take a significant amount of time and effort to define and update partitions manually.

-The varying size of partitions means the centor of a partition may be unrelated to the center of the data points.
+The varying size of partitions means the center of a partition may be unrelated to the center of the data points.

 ## ZIP Codes vs H3 comparison